-Charlie White is an award-winning producer/director, consultant and journalist who’s achieved success in four distinct media disciplines: broadcast, music performance, journalism and entertainment management.
+Chares T. White is an Emmy award-winning producer/director, technology critic, consultant and author/photographer who’s achieved success in four distinct media disciplines: broadcast, music performance, journalism and entertainment management.

 Charlie is CEO of Tempamatic, Inc., a media-creation, talent management and consulting corporation he founded in 2008.
-Notable clients include the world-famous illusionist Simon Pierro, known as “The iPad Magician,” for whom Charlie serves as talent agent and personal manager.
-Charlie introduced Simon to U.S. audiences, securing appearances for Simon on The Ellen DeGeneres Show, NBC TODAY, The Wall Street Journal‘s “Lunch Break” and Penn & Teller’s “Fool Us”.
+Notable clients include the world-famous illusionist Simon Pierro, known as “The iPad Magician.”
+For three years, Charlie served as Simon’s talent agent and personal manager.
+In 2015 he introduced Simon to U.S. audiences, securing appearances for the popular German magician on The Ellen DeGeneres Show, NBC TODAY, The Wall Street Journal‘s “Lunch Break” and Penn & Teller’s “Fool Us.”

-In his 22-year career as an author, Charlie’s written more than 9,000 published articles, totaling more than 3 million words.
+In his 24-year career as a technology critic and author, Charlie White has written more than 9,000 published articles, totaling more than 3 million words.
 He’s written for dozens of print publications, including Wired, Popular Science and Maximum PC magazines.
-Online, he was the traffic-leading author and Senior Editor of Mashable, was the most popular author at gadget site Gizmodo, and was the traffic-leading Deputy Editor of NBC Universal’s DVICE, and was one of the founders of the groundbreaking late-’90s content-creation hub, Digital Media Net.
+Online, he was the traffic-leading author and Senior Editor of Mashable, was Senior Associate Editor and the most popular author at gadget site Gizmodo, was the traffic-leading Deputy Editor of NBC Universal’s DVICE, and was one of the founders of the groundbreaking late-’90s content-creation hub, Digital Media Net.

-The capstone of his writing career was the publishing of two editions of Bloggers Boot Camp: Learning How to Build, Write, and Run a Successful Blog, the critically acclaimed book he wrote along with John Biggs (TechCrunch/The New York Times).
-The 100,000-word book.
+The capstone of his writing career was publishing two editions of Bloggers Boot Camp: Learning How to Build, Write and Run a Successful Blog, the critically acclaimed book he wrote along with John Biggs (TechCrunch/The New York Times).
+Focal Press twice published the 100,000-word book.
 Its first edition was released in 2011, and an extensively updated second edition was published in 2014.
 The book is highly regarded as the definitive guide for writers who want to get into the business of professional online journalism.

-While beginning his television career, instead of starving Charlie was a radio announcer for classical and jazz stations in Miami and North Carolina.
-He was also a professional saxophonist, playing with small groups, big bands, and as a studio musician for a variety of musical artists.
-The 15-year musical adventure included a seven-year gig with “Los Cumbiamberos,” a Latino orchestra with which he recorded five albums, and one of those was for CBS Records.
+While beginning his television career, instead of starving, Charlie was a radio announcer for classical and jazz stations in Miami and Greensboro, North Carolina.
+He was also a professional saxophonist and recording artist, working with small groups, big bands, and as a studio musician for a variety of musical artists.
+The 15-year musical adventure included a seven-year gig in Miami with “Los Cumbiamberos,” a Latino big band with which he recorded five albums.
+One of those was for CBS Records.